Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 # 1 – What is Mojo?
 Mojo is a new general purpose programming language*, with an initial focus on AI applications.
+Over time, the whole spectrum of general-purpose programming will be covered.
 It is the first language which is based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware.
-("CL: we don’t plan to stop at AI, the north star is for Mojo to support the whole gamut of general-purpose programming over time.")

 It combines the usability of Python with the performance of C++/C and the safety of Rust.

-It uses the *Python syntax* model, and will eventually become a *superset of Python*, able to execute all existing Python code, as well as specific Mojo code.
+It uses the *Python syntax* model: it already can run a lot of Python code.
+It will eventually become a *superset of Python*, able to execute all existing Python code, as well as specific Mojo code.
     Why?
-    - Because Python is one of the most (if not the) popular languages (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/))
+    - Because Python is one of the (if not the) most popular language(s) (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/), and it was the Tiobe top language in 2020-21).
-    - Because Python is the number one language used in machine learning and AI- projects.
+    - Because Python is the number one language used in machine learning and AI projects.

 ## 1.1 Write everything in one language
 Mojo aims to to solve the three-language problem in current AI-research and industry.
-(?? cfr.
-Julia)

 * Data scientists and AI-ML researchers want to model in Python, because Python makes prototyping and modelling easy.
-When an AI project goes into , but Python can't deliver the necessary performance in a production environment.
+But when an AI project goes into production, Python often can't deliver the necessary performance.
 * For that reason, product engineers want to deploy an AI project in a low-level language.
-This often entails rewriting large parts of the project in C++
+This often entails rewriting large parts of the project in C++.
-* To get access to GPU's and other accelerators, often parts of the model have to be rewritten in CUDA, which is even lower-level.
+* To get access to GPU's and other accelerators, often parts of the model have to be rewritten in CUDA, or accelerator languages required for CPUs, GPUs, TPUs, and so on, which are even lower-level.

 Mojo is created to solve this problem:
 * It has the usability and intuitiveness of Python for model development, adding meta-programming features, like a truly high-level language.
 The entire Python ecosystem is made available to Mojo through CPython.
 * It has the performance and system programming capabilities of a low-level language like C++ or Rust.
 * MLIR removes the necessity to use CUDA at the lowest level.

-This will lead to accelerated development and use in production of AI technologies.
+This will lead to accelerated development and production-use of AI technologies.

 ## 1.2 Targets and Characteristics of the language
 *Mojo is F(ast), - S(calable), A(ccelerated)*.